Trace distance ergodicity for quantum Markov semigroups: Fermi Ornstein-Uhlenbeck semigroup

-for some $\epsilon>0$, then $\mathrm{d}_\mathrm{tr} (\rho P_t,\sigma) < \epsilon$ uniformly with respect to the initial state $\rho$. \end{theorem} The dependence on $N$ of the mixing time provided by \eqref{eq:stima-t-f} is optimal.
-Indeed, by restricting the action of $P_t$ to diagonal matrices we get a version of the classical Markov semigroup corresponding to the biased random walk on the hypercube $\{0,1\}^N$, whose optimal mixing time, as discussed in \cite{Peres}, has the same $N$-dependence as the right-hand side of \eqref{eq:stima-t-f}. \begin{proof} The spectral decomposition of $-L$ has been obtained in \cite{CM1}.
+\end{theorem} The dependence on $N$ of the mixing time provided by \eqref{eq:stima-t-f} is optimal in general.
+Indeed, in the case $\omega_k=0$, $k=1,\dots,N$, by restricting the action of $(P_t)_{t\geq0}$ to diagonal matrices we get a version of the classical Markov semigroup corresponding to the random walk on the hypercube $\{0,1\}^N$.
+As follows from \S 18.2.2 and Theorem 20.3 in \cite{Peres}, the mixing time of this process has the same $N$-dependence as the right-hand side of \eqref{eq:stima-t-f}. \begin{proof} The spectral decomposition of $-L$ has been obtained in \cite{CM1}.
 A complete system of eigenvector of $-L$, parametrized by $\alpha=(\alpha_1,\dots,\alpha_N)\in(\{0,1\}\times\{0,1\})^N$, is given by

 where

 The corresponding eigenvalue is

 where $|\alpha_k|=i+j$ for $\alpha_k=(i,j)\in\{0,1\}\times\{0,1\}$.